LauLlobet/minimum_viable_example_SpringCleanArch/README.md

 · Learn SpringBoot : done
 #### Skills goals:
 · Learn Clean Architechture : done
-· See if original solution had overkill testing:
+· See if original solution had overkill testing

 · In my opinion acceptance e2e had a duplication on the same purpose = overkill
 · Testing the framework ( an Http would call a controller) is redundant = overkill
 ### Impact goals: